-There are dozens of keys to success for leadership such as vision, integrity, attitude, and empowering others.
-Yet there is one key to success for leadership that, if missing, zaps a leader's energy like nothing else.
+When building a DREAM-to-DO culture, there are many important leadership principles to remember.
+Yet, there is one key to success for leadership that, if missing, zaps a leader's energy like nothing else.
 To use a Covey-ism, it's keeping first things first.
 It's making sure that leadership is primary and management is secondary.

-This does not mean management is not important or necessarily.
-Instead, it means that for management to accomplish what it is suppose to accomplish, leadership must come first.
-In other words...mission, vision, and direction must be determined before implementation can begin.
+Keeping leadership primary and management secondary does not mean management is not important or necessary.
+Instead, it means that for management to accomplish what it is supposed to accomplish, leadership must come first.
+In other words...mission, vision, and direction must be determined before implementation can be managed.

-However, what often happens in organizations is management slowly crowds out leadership.
-Before we know it, the entire focus of an organization is on management issues like administration and procedure.
-When this happens, evaluating the effectiveness of mission and vision gets crowded out by the evaluation of whether or not policies are efficient.
-Even more, leaders lose sight of the reasons they got involved in leadership in the first place…to make a positive difference in something significant.
+However, what often happens in an organization is management slowly crowds out leadership.
+As this happens, the focus of that organization begins to shift towards management issues like administration and procedures.
+Before you know it, the efficiency of policies becomes primary and the effectiveness of the mission becomes secondary Even worse, leaders lose sight of the reasons they got involved in leadership in the first place: to make a positive difference in something significant.

-Bottom line, a major key to success for leadership is learning to jump off the management water slide ride and recapture our passion and focus for leadership!
+Bottom line, a major key to success for leadership is learning to jump off the management water slide ride and recapture your passion and focus for leadership!

 Here is a video of me speaking at an education conference.
 The clip is 8:33 long, but it's worth your time since it creatively demonstrates the importance of jumping off the management water slide ride in order to recapture your passion and focus for leadership.
 Enjoy!